Unlock success with SMART goals: Specific, Measurable, Achievable, Relevant, Time-bound. They keep you on track and motivated.

 S: To develop a basic understanding of Spanish within a year is specific.

-A: If you attend the lessons and do your homework, you are confident you will have a basic grasp of Spanish within a year.
+A: If you attend the classes, do your homework, and try to speak Spanish, having a basic level of Spanish within a year is achievable for you.

-R: Learning Spanish is relevant as you intend to spend time with a friend in Madrid.
+R: Learning Spanish is relevant since you plan to spend time with a friend in Madrid.